CONTEMPLATIVE MEDICINE FELLOWSHIP

 • Assignments for developing core competencies and applying contemplative practices in your care setting

 • Two, four-day residential retreats that emphasize contemplative practice, and guided group learning and discussion.
-Retreat participation will offer continuing education (CE) credits.
+Retreat participation will offer continuing medical education (CME) credits.

 • Completion of a professional development capstone project that allows participants to take their training into their clinical environment or community and examine how that impacts their practice and their life